Understanding How Suicide Relates to Post-Traumatic Stress Disorder and Traumatic Brain Injury

-We funded Stanford University to conduct the Biomarker Establishment for Superior Treatment (BEST) PTSD study, which uses resting-state MRI & electroencephalography (EEG) to identify clinical biomarkers and brain activity patterns – or neural signatures – in PTSD.
-This study uses neuroimaging and behavioral signatures to stratify PTSD patients into distinct subgroups based solely on the biological signature, or biotype.
-The analysis revealed that patients with a particular biotype may not respond to first- line PTSD treatments and behavioral therapy.
-These findings set the stage for future noninvasive brain stimulation approaches that will more quickly identify patients susceptible to developing PTSD and for treating patients with PTSD who are refractory to psychotherapy or first-line pharmacotherapy.
+We funded Stanford University to conduct the Biomarker Establishment for Superior Treatment (BEST) PTSD study.
+The research involves resting-state MRI & electroencephalography (EEG) to identify clinical biomarkers and brain activity patterns – or neural signatures – in PTSD.
+This study uses neuroimaging and behavioral signatures to stratify PTSD patients into distinct subgroups based solely on the biological signature or biotype.
+The analysis revealed that patients with a particular biotype might not respond to first-line PTSD treatments and behavioral therapy.
+It is expected that these findings could set the stage for future noninvasive brain stimulation approaches that will more quickly identify patients susceptible to developing PTSD and for treating patients with PTSD who are refractory to psychotherapy or first-line pharmacotherapy.
 Learn more

 Our Commitment to Suicide Prevention Advocacy

 Our advocacy efforts focus on building a national consensus for prioritizing research and activities that make precision diagnostics and targeted therapeutics a focus of policymakers and governmental leaders.
 By treating the underlying conditions that contribute to suicide and supporting an evidence-based roadmap to speed research solutions, we know we can make meaningful progress in combating the suicide epidemic.

 Veterans Advisory Council